OK so I needed some under eaves storage for clothes in my new attic room. But I didn’t want a wardrobe at an odd angle following the roof line.

-I then fitted the chest of drawers underneath the purlin, measured each of the 4 corners and cut the drawers legs exactly so they were wedged in position tight and along with the serious screws through the TARVA top into the purlin, they are never going anywhere!
+Then, I fitted the chest of drawers underneath the purlin.
+I measured each of the 4 corners and cut the drawers legs exactly so they were wedged in position tight.
+Along with the serious screws through the TARVA top into the purlin, they are never going anywhere!

 I then had another idea.
 I had intended installing a plasterboard surround at the top to create a more fitted look but it was going to be dead space.

 So, I ran some pine furniture board across the top for a book case/ storage area, made a pine surround for the wardrobe section.
 After that, I bolted the clothes rail to the purlin and made some doors out of more furniture board (all cut by Arnold Laver for free).